veryMidDev/react-vite-template/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and Biome.js for coding convention along with some eslint rules.
+Please set your default formatter to Biome to prevent indentation confliction when committing.

 Currently, two official plugins are available: